ChyKusuma/SPHINXMerkleBlock/README.md

 As the project progresses, further updates and enhancements will be made to ensure the code's stability and reliability.
 We encourage contributors to participate in improving and refining the SPHINXBlock algorithm by submitting pull requests and providing valuable insights.

-We appreciate your understanding and look forward to collaborative efforts in shaping the future of the SPHINX blockchain projec, to accelerating the construction we can find the specification of [SPHINCS+](https://github.com/SPHINX-HUB-ORG/SPHINXSign/blob/main/sphincs%2B-round3-specification.pdf).
+We appreciate your understanding and look forward to collaborative efforts in shaping the future of the SPHINX blockchain projec, to accelerating the construction you can find the SPHINCS+ specification here [SPHINCS+](https://github.com/SPHINX-HUB-ORG/SPHINXSign/blob/main/sphincs%2B-round3-specification.pdf).

 ## Getting Started